huyszn/swagbucks-live-daily-trivia-challenge-answers/swagbucks-live-questions-answers.md

 - [ ] Root
 - [x] Leaf

-#### What color are you supposed to wear when celebrating St. Patrick’s Day?
+#### What color are you supposed to wear when celebrating St. Patrick's Day?

 - [ ] Turquoise
 - [x] Green